-Those who live abroad generally has contribution gaps, both in the first pillar (OASI) and in the second pillar (OP).
+Those who live abroad generally has contribution gaps, both in the first pillar (AHV) and in the second pillar (BVG).
 Just think that the first pillar is compulsory from the age of 21, and the second pillar from the age of 25 (as regards savings for retirement) ...

 3rd Pillar Specialists

 The people affiliated to a second pillar (usually employees) may pay maximum contributions for the year 2020 amounted to CHF 6826 / year.
 For those who are not ...

 We are proud to announce that Terzopilastro.ch has signed an agreement with the insurance consultancy company of the OCST syndicate (CAST SA), through which, the more than 40'000 OCST affiliates will benefit with exclusive advantages when concluding a third pillar and...

 Your tailor-made third pillar, comparing the best companies.

 Whether it is for your retirement, to fund your children's education, or to purchase a new home, the 3rd pillar is a fantastic tool that lets you effortlessly achieve your goals.

 If desired, you can talk or arrange a meeting with our specialist who will guide you and advise you from the offer until the signature of your third pillar.